semjz/refactored-backgammon/README.md

-This is a backgammon game.
-In the curreent version it is playable on one computer.
+This is a backgammon game, in the curreent version it is playable on one computer and players need to take turns.

 To run the game:
 1. clone the repo